ChrisYoxall/JavaScript/Projects/Mistral/readme.md

 than 'dog' and 'spaceship'.

 Embedding is a mathematical concept that refers to placing one object into a different space.
-The vectors used for embeddings often have hundreds or thousands of dimensions, each refering to a different semantic or contextual meaning of the word/phrase.
+The vectors used for embeddings often have hundreds or thousands of dimensions, each referring to a different semantic or contextual meaning of the word/phrase.

 You need to split larger pieces of text into smaller chunks as a large number of words (i.e. a full book) doesn't have a specific semantic meaning.

-## Postgress ##
+## Postgres ##

 Run Postgres in Docker:

     docker run --name embeddings --rm -e POSTGRES_PASSWORD=secretpassword -d -p 5432:5432 postgres

+Copy in scripts to configure the database:

+    docker cp DB_config/. embeddings:/

 Shell into Postgres container:

     docker exec -it embeddings /bin/bash

-Check Postgress version:
+Set execute permission on vector_extension.sh file

+    chmod +x vector_extension.sh

+[Optional] Check Postgres version

     psql --version

-Install Git & tools to build pgvector (note version number for Postress development files):

-    apt-get update && apt-get install git build-essential postgresql-server-dev-17

-Compile & install the pgvector Postress extension (as per https://github.com/pgvector/pgvector):

-    cd /tmp
-    git clone --branch v0.8.0 https://github.com/pgvector/pgvector.git # note version number
-    cd pgvector
-    make
-    make install
+Run the setup_db.sql script

+    psql -h localhost -p 5432 -U postgres -f ./setup_db.sql

-Connect to Postgress instance using 'psql' (likely not prompted for password inside container):
+[Optional] Connect to the databases to check.
+Probably won't be prompted for password inside container

     psql -h localhost -p 5432 -U postgres

-Create database:

-    CREATE DATABASE embeddemo;

-Create new user so don't need superuser password:

-    CREATE ROLE embeduser WITH LOGIN PASSWORD 'pa55w0rd';

-Change to the 'embeddemo' database:

-    \c embeddemo

-Enable the pgvector extension.
-Once enabled you can confirm its enabled by doing '\dx':

-    CREATE EXTENSION vector;

-Create a table to store the handbook documents.
-The number after Vector is the number of dimensions in the generated vector which may change if using a different model to generate the vectors:

-    CREATE TABLE handbook_docs (id bigserial primary key, content text, embedding vector(1024));

-Grant the 'embeduser' user access to the table:

-    GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE handbook_docs TO embeduser;

-As using 'bigserial' type for 'id' need sequence permissions:

-    GRANT USAGE, SELECT ON SEQUENCE handbook_docs_id_seq TO embeduser;